dynamiik/kodi-snips-remote/README.md

   * slotvalue: random +synonyms
 * select_show:
   * marvels iron fist, marvels luke cake....
+  * this intent will only work if the session is keept alive with the customData "media_selected" when multiple shows are found. so it is possible to only say the show name without hey Snips hotword.
   * slotname: shows
   * slotvalue:  -filled from injection
 * play_genre: